divisionind/BackpacksRemastered/README.md

 ![](https://img.shields.io/badge/license-GPLv3-green.svg?style=flat-square)

 ![](https://raw.githubusercontent.com/divisionind/BackpacksRemastered/master/screenshots/logo.png)
-> Backpacks is a very unique plugin meant to add backpacks to Minecraft without the use of any client side modifications.
+> BackpacksRemastered adds -- well -- backpacks, to Minecraft, the catch being without the use of any client-side modifications.
 Completely vanilla backpacks!
-This plugin is the first of its kind due to the fact that it adds backpacks as an item!
-Yes, you can craft backpacks or obtain them through commands.
-Backpacks can also be dropped on the floor, stored in a chest, or even stored in another backpack (configurable) and will always retain their inventory.
-Backpacks is also one of the only plugins (I know of at least) that allows you to view the specific NBT tags on items.
+This plugin was the first of its kind due to the fact that it adds backpacks as an `ItemStack` that will persist its inventory even without the plugin installed!
+Backpacks also allows you to inspect the NBT data of items which is handy for getting an under-the-hood look at how the game works.

 ## Table of contents
 **[Building](#building)**<br>